canjs/canjs/index.md

 CanJS is also supported by Bitovi, formerly [Jupiter Consulting](http://jupiterjs.com).
 We are extremely active on the [forums](https://forum.javascriptmvc.com/#Forum/canjs).
 And should the need arise, we provide support, training, and development.

-### Saftey
+### Safety

-Memory saftey is really important, especially in long-lived, dynamic pages.
+Memory safety is really important, especially in long-lived, dynamic pages.
 CanJS combats this menece in two important and unique ways:

 __Controls that unbind event handlers auto-magically__